 VII.
 Self-Verification Notification Form 50

 VIII.
+SHPO/THPO Notification Form 52

+IX.
 State-Specific Supplement 53

-Connecticut

-Maine

-Massachusetts

-New Hampshire

-Rhode Island

-Vermont

 I. GENERAL CRITERIA

-Activities may qualify for NE GP authorization regardless of whether or not they are regulated by the state.
+Activities may still qualify for NE GP authorization if they are not regulated by the state.
 Prospective permittees should:

 Read Section II to determine if the activity requires Corps authorization.

-Read Sections III, IV and VIII to determine if the activity may be eligible for authorization under the GP, specifically whether it is eligible for self-verification or whether preconstruction notification (PCN) is required.
+Read Sections III, IV and IX to determine if the activity may be eligible for authorization under the GP, specifically whether it is eligible for self-verification (SV) or whether preconstruction notification (PCN) is required.

 How to Obtain/Apply for Authorization

-1. Self-Verification: Self-Verification Notification Form required
+1. Self-Verification: Self-Verification Notification Form (SVNF) required for projects in CT (non-tidal waters only), MA, ME, RI (non-tidal waters only) and VT (see GC 30).
+The SVNF is not required for work in CT’s tidal waters, NH or RI’s tidal waters.

-Self-verified activities authorized by the NE GP may commence without written verification from the Corps after the prospective permittee has:
+Activities that are eligible for self-verification are authorized under the NE GPs and may commence without written verification from the Corps provided the prospective permittee has:

-Confirmed that the activity will be conducted in compliance with all of this GP’s terms and conditions.
-Consultation with the Corps and/or outside relevant Federal and state agencies may be necessary to ensure compliance with this GP’s general conditions (Section IV and Section IX, Part A) and related Federal laws such as the National Historic Preservation Act [see General Condition (GC) 6], the Endangered Species Act (see GC 8) and the Wild and Scenic Rivers Act (see GC 9).
+Confirmed that the activity will meet the terms and conditions of applicable GPs.
+Consultation with the Corps and/or outside relevant Federal and state agencies may be necessary to ensure compliance with the applicable general conditions (Section IV and Section IX, Part A) and related Federal laws such as the National Historic Preservation Act [see General Condition (GC) 6], the Endangered Species Act (see GC 8) and the Wild and Scenic Rivers Act (see GC 9).
 Prospective permittees are encouraged to contact the Corps with SV eligibility questions.
 Activities not meeting the SV criteria must submit a Pre-Construction Notification (PCN) to the Corps.

-Submitted the Self-Verification Notification Form (Section VII) to the Corps for projects in CT (non-tidal waters only), MA, ME and VT (see GC 30).
-This form is not required in NH, RI and tidal waters in CT.
+Submitted the SVNF (Section VII) to the Corps.

 2. Pre-Construction Notification (PCN): Application and written verification required

 For activities that do not qualify for SV or where otherwise required by the terms of the GPs, the permittee must submit a PCN and obtain written verification before starting work in Corps jurisdiction.
-Refer to the state-specific procedures in Section IX, Part B on whether PCNs are submitted to the Corps or the state.
+Refer to the state-specific procedures in Section IX, Part B for information, including appropriate forms, content, and whether PCNs are submitted to the Corps or the state.

 The Corps will coordinate review of all activities requiring PCN with Federal and state agencies and Federally recognized tribes, as appropriate.
-To be eligible and subsequently authorized, an activity must result in no more than minimal adverse effects on the aquatic environment as determined by the Corps in coordination with the interagency review team and the criteria listed within these GPs.
+To be eligible and subsequently authorized, an activity must result in no more than minimal individual and cumulative effects on the aquatic environment as determined by the Corps in coordination with the interagency review team and the criteria listed within these GPs.
 This may require project modifications involving avoidance, minimization, or compensatory mitigation for unavoidable impacts to ensure that the net adverse effects of a project are no more than minimal.

 Emergency Situations: Contact the Corps and the state (see Section IX, Part C) in the event of an emergency situation for information on the application and approval process.
 Emergency situations are limited to sudden, unexpected occurrences that could potentially result in an unacceptable hazard to life, a significant loss of property, or an immediate, unforeseen, and significant economic hardship if corrective action requiring a permit is not undertaken within a time period less than the normal time needed to process an application under standard procedures.
 Emergency work is subject to the same terms and conditions of this GP as non-emergency work, and similarly, must qualify for authorization under the GP; otherwise an Individual Permit (IP) is required (see below).
 The Corps will work with all applicable agencies to expedite verification according to established procedures in emergency situations.